EximpLettuce/Calamitas/README.md

 Changelog:

+v1.1.0
+- Retextured items.
+- Added new textures.
+- Added new commands.
+- Added a trails GUI.

 v1.0.4
 - Added new textures.
 - Changed item type of infused anger blocks from red_concrete to brown_dye due to graphical and performance errors.